gdgd009xcd/AutoMacroBuilder/README.md

 AutoMacroBuilder is an extension of burpsuite.
 You can test applications that need to access pages in a specific order, such as shopping carts or registration of member information.
-This Extension records the http request sequence of the web application in the macro, tracks the anti-CSRF token, and tests it by burp tools(repeater/scanner/intruder..etc).
+This Extension records the http request multi-step sequence of the web application, tracks the anti-CSRF token, and tests it by burp tools(repeater/scanner/intruder..etc).

 Click here below:　<BR>
 　　<A href="https://github.com/gdgd009xcd/AutoMacroBuilder/wiki/1.0.-OverView">English</A><BR>